mdjbru-teaching-material/turku_course/README.md

 ### Timeline and practical organization

+* It might be good to set up a web page on GitHub to present the course and the practical details, as well as make the teaching material available.
+Software Carpentry has a [GitHub repository](https://github.com/swcarpentry/bc) which explains how to do it.

 * Course duration: 3 full days.
 Possibilities are:
     - **Three consecutive days**.
 Advantages: compact, people can focus on the course and the material from a given day is still fresh the next